Petrus Albertus van der Parra: Biography

-On 15 May 1761, following the death of Jacob Mossel he became Governor-General of the Dutch East Indies.
+On 15 May 1761, following the death of Jacob Mossel, he became Governor-General of the Dutch East Indies.
 Confirmation of his appointment by the Heren XVII (the Seventeen Lords, who controlled the Dutch East India Company) came in 1762.
 He held a lavish inauguration on his birthday on 29 September.

 Subsequently, his birthday was a national holiday in the Indies.
 During his time as Governor-General, he overthrew the Prince of Kandy, in Ceylon, though with difficulty, and he conquered the sultanate of Siak in Sumatra.
 Contracts were entered into with various regional leaders in Bima, Soembawa, Dompo, Tambora, Sangar and Papekat.

 Van der Parra favoured his friends and gave out well-paid posts if he could get anything in return for them.
 It was said he was a typical colonial ruler, idle, grumpy but generous to those who fawned upon him and recognised his greatness.
 It was a golden time for the preachers in Batavia, who got gifts, translations of the New Testament and scholarships from Van der Parra.
 They worshipped and eulogised him.
 Although the Heren XVII knew about his behaviour, as five Counsellors had written to them about his pretensions to kingly behaviour, they did nothing about it.

-In 1770, Captain James Cook had to ask for his help to proceed on his journeys on HMS Endeavour (See s:Captain Cook's Journal, First Voyage/Chapter 9).
-At the end of the 19th century, a steamship, trading to the Indies, was named after him.
+In 1770, Captain James Cook had to ask for his help to proceed on his journeys on HMS Endeavour (See Captain Cook's Journal, First Voyage/Chapter 9).
+At the end of the 19th century, a steamship trading to the Indies was named after him.